zhaohansprt/timer2/README.md

 ------------

-You should only need a somewhat recent version of Erlang/OTP, though the module has only been tested with Erlang R15B and R15B01.
+You should only need a somewhat recent version of Erlang/OTP, though the module has only been tested with Erlang R19.1 .

 Installation